January 13, 2022

 - Month end closing process (btw, here’s how to close your books like an expert property accountant)

-While my SOP for getting caffeinated was a great example, let’s ground this in something more applicable to your property management business.
+Though SOPs for getting caffeinated were a great example, let’s ground this in something more applicable to your property management business.

 Here is what a sample SOP for management fees might look like:

 - Management agreements are to be used as source documents for setting up the management fee workflow on the property page.

 - Management fees are due on the 5th of the following month.

 - The Accountant will calculate the management fees and perform the controls listed below.

 - The Accountant will send the preliminary payment batch to the Accounting Manager for review.

 - The Accounting Manager will review the payments.
 If changes are required, the Accounting Manager will send the batch back to the Accountant to make the corrections.